8fold/site-joshbruce.com/content-root/public/essays-and-editorials/finances/the-universal-portfolio/content.md

 2. The historical real rate has been relatively neutral compared to the other categories.
 3. Historically, they are more favorable in deflationary environments.

+**Growth Assets:**

+1. Things you have or receive.
+2. The historical real rate has been the highest compared to all the categories.
+3. Historically, they are more favorable in growth environments (hence the name).

+**Negative correlation Assets:**

+*Pay attention to the second item.*

+1. Things you have or receive.
+2. Has the lowest (usually negative) historical correlation with growth assets.
+3. Historically, they are more favorable in contracting environments, making them negatively correlated with growth assets.

+**Low correlation Assets:**

+*Watch that second characteristic again.*

+1. Things you have or receive.
+2. Has low historical correlation with things in all other categories.
+3. Historically, they are more favorable in inflationary environments.

 We'll do this in 3 rounds with 3 asides to help define some terms.

 The first aside is that by "historical" in this context, we're talking in terms of decades; 10, 20, 30, 40, and so on years.
 Further, we'll intentionally inject a recency bias, giving more weight to recent time scales.
 We do this to avoid reversion to a mean, accommodate the complex adaptive nature of financial systems, and see paradigm shifts early.